How to avoid common consolidation pitfalls.

 5. Improve While You Move.

-While most people believe a consolidation is a great time to upgrade and refresh servers and business applications, we do not.
+While most people believe consolidation is a great time to upgrade and refresh servers and business applications, we do not.

 Yes, thoughts and plans must be given to an end state, but it’s risky enough to consolidate terabytes of data, servers and other infrastructure often dispersed across geographic locations.
 Why create additional risk?